ranjodh-kaur/PPS_2022/2221037/prog07.md

-## Program 7: Write a program to show the use of if statements
+## Program 7: Write a program to show the use of conditional operator

 ```c
 #include <stdio.h>